Celebrating 25 Years of the Environment Foundation

 "I figured with a couple thousand employees, and if everyone gave a dollar every two weeks, employees could become philanthropists, funding projects of their choosing."

 “The Environment Foundation represents a lot of Aspen Skiing Company values. ”says Aspen Skiing Company CEO Geoff Buchheister.
-“AIt's inspiring and speaks to why this company’s culture is unique.”
+“It's inspiring and speaks to why this company’s culture is unique.”

 In the spring 2023 grant cycle, the employee board awarded $153,296 to 19 organizations.
-Recipients included EcoFlight, funding small aircraft overflights to aid in the education and research surrounding the construction of wildlife passages across the highways in the Roaring Fork Valley; The Arts Campus at Willits, funding their original play called Captain POW! to teach local kids about meaningful climate action; and Protégete, an initiative of Conservation Colorado that elevates Latin-driven environmental priorities through leadership development.
+Recipients included EcoFlight, funding small aircraft overflights to aid in the education and research surrounding the construction of wildlife passages across the highways in the Roaring Fork Valley (led by a group known as Roaring Fork Safe Passages); The Arts Campus at Willits, funding their original play called Captain POW! to teach local kids about meaningful climate action; and Protégete, an initiative of Conservation Colorado that elevates Latin-driven environmental priorities through leadership development.

 “The programs that stand out are sometimes smaller, but have big impacts like trail work, helping local schools start to compost, or aiding the legal organizations trying to protect our groundwater or local rivers,” says Jonathan Greenspan of Aspen Snowmass’ Ski & Snowboard School.
 Greenspan has worked in the ski industry for nearly 40 years and decided to join the board of the Environment Foundation late in his career.